WilliamAlexanderMorrison/igrill-hassio/README.md

 * Turn on your iGrill, plug in a probe
   * Also verify that no devices are already connected to it like your phone running the Weber app
 * Start the docker container with the command `docker-compose up -d`
-* Test that the monitor is pushing data to the Mosquitto broker by navigating to the MQTT Developer Tools on your Home Assistant and Start Listening to `#` (all) channels
+* Test that the monitor is pushing data to the Mosquitto broker by navigating to the MQTT Developer Tools within Home Assistant, and set the Listen to a Topic to `#` (all) channels and Start Listening
   * You should see a temperature update and a battery update about every 20 seconds

 ## Recommendation for Sensor Configuration and Lovelace UI/UX